Class: Bunny::Channel

 # able to handle anyway as "got no message, no need to act".
 MK.

-@last_basic_get_response = if @connection.open?
+last_basic_get_response = if @connection.open?

 wait_on_basic_get_continuations